Neschastny Sluchai

 Neschastny Sluchai (Несчастный случай, literally "Unfortunate Event") is a Russian rock band that was formed by Valdis Pelsh and Alexey Kortnev in 1983, while both men were students at Moscow State University.

 Despite being popular in Russia, the band is virtually unknown outside.
 The band leader, Alexei Kortnev, has repeatedly cited as major influences such bands as Queen, King Crimson, and Genesis.
 The band's lyrics are at the same time grotesque and sentimental while their music features complicated structures and melodic turns rooted in the prog rock of the '70s.
+The band's lyrics are usually short stories of ordinary people's life, written with good-natured irony.